 - An person can claim tax benefit if he or she has taken an education loan to support higher studies of self, his or her spouse, children or for a student of whom he/she is the legal guardian.
 Therefore, note that education loan taken for siblings or other relatives don't qualify for Section 80E benefit.

 - Income tax deduction can be claimed by an individual under the clause that the loan has been taken in their name.

 - This special deduction can be availed for education loan availed to study abroad.

-Things To Note for Tax Deduction Through Education Loan Based on 80E
+Key Things under Deduction Through Education Loan Based on 80E

 Here are some terms that you need to know when referring to Section 80E for some defined terms such as: